DBinaghi/plugin-TagsPlus/README.md

 Click any tag name to edit it directly in the list.
 Press **Enter** to save or **ESC** to cancel.

 ### Merge
 When renaming a tag, if the new name matches an existing tag the system warns the user and offers the option to merge the two tags.
-The source tag's records are reassigned to the target tag, and the source tag is deleted. *(requires admin/super/contributor role)*
+The source tag's records are reassigned to the target tag, and the source tag is deleted *(requires admin/super/contributor role)*.

 ### Search Similar Tags
 Detects pairs of tags with similar names using the Levenshtein distance algorithm.
-Results are displayed in a paginated table, with buttons to merge each pair in either direction. *(requires admin/super/contributor role)*
+Results are displayed in a paginated table, with buttons to merge each pair in either direction *(requires admin/super/contributor role)*.

 ### Tools
 Available to admin and super users from the dedicated tab:
 - **Delete Unused Tags** — deletes all tags not associated with any record
 - **Convert Case** — converts all tag names to UPPERCASE, lowercase, or First Letters Uppercase; tags that become identical after conversion are automatically merged
 - **Subject to Tag** — synchronizes Tags with DC.Subject metadata entries, creating new tags from subjects not yet present as tags